stem-piano/stem-piano-top/WARNINGS.md

 The recommended option is cutting the 5V pad on the Teensy 4.1 before using or powering the piano.

-It is possible to power *stem piano* circuit boards through the USB and without a separate +5 power connection.
+It is possible to power *stem piano* circuit boards through the USB and without a separate +5 volt power connection.
 This setup is great for debugging.
 However, when *stem piano* has all 88 key sensors connected, the total current draw will likely exceed the capability of an external computer that is trying to power the board through a USB cable connected to the Teensy 4.1.

 ## Power Supply Protection